-George counsels and represents clients on local government issues, particularly zoning and other land use matters.
-He also advises and represents public and private clients in connection with state environmental regulatory matters.
-He has 30 years’ experience in these areas.
+George counsels and represents clients on local government issues, particularly real estate, zoning, and other land use matters, but also including the full range of state and federal laws pertaining to the structure and operations of local government.
+He also advises and represents public and private clients in connection with zoning, land use and state environmental regulatory matters.
+He has over 30 years experience in these areas.

 U.S. Court of Appeals, First Circuit

 Northeastern University School of Law, J.D.
 1984

 Georgetown University, A.B.
 1979

 - Successfully litigated dozens of tough land use, wetlands, and zoning appeals, real estate disputes and enforcement matters.

 - Help clients navigate the complex state and local permitting process to develop commercial projects, residential subdivisions, and campus expansions.

 - Defend businesses and individuals in state and local enforcement matters.

 - Advise businesses and individuals on environmental compliance issues.